RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 hours of staff time consumed each month

 RPA fails here because the problem is inherently unstructured.
 Every vendor formats their statement differently: different column layouts, different terminology for the same fields, different date formats, different ways of referencing invoices.
 Building an RPA script for one vendor's statement means maintaining that script whenever they update their format, and building a new script for every new vendor.
-At scale, you end up maintaining a library of fragile scripts that collectively cost more to support than the manual process they replaced.
+At scale, you end up maintaining a library of scripts that need rewrites every time a vendor changes their layout, which collectively cost more to support than the manual process they replaced.

 Auxtri takes a fundamentally different approach.
-Instead of scripting against a specific format, it reads and interprets any statement layout using intelligent OCR and AI.
+Instead of scripting against a specific format, it reads and interprets any statement layout using OCR and Azure Document Intelligence.
 It extracts line items regardless of how the statement is structured, batch-queries your ERP for the status of every invoice, and generates a reconciliation summary showing what matches, what doesn't, and what needs attention.
 The 2-hour manual reconciliation becomes a 15-minute review.

 Without Auxtri